TritonDataCenter/rfd/rfd/0061/README.md

 create waitlist tickets around a particular (resource type, resource id, server uuid) combination.
 These are usually created by workflow jobs.

-HA Status:
+## HA Status

-This aspect of CNAPI should be HA ready.
+This aspect of CNAPI should be HA-ready.

-### Compute node heartbeats
+## cn-agent

+One type of global-zone agent is the compute node agent, or `cn-agent`.
+It allows CNAPI to execute actions on the compute node as well as receive periodic data from it.
+It's role as it relates to CNAPI, as well as strategies to allow multiple CNAPI to service its requests, will be described in greater detail in the following sections.

 `cn-agent` on start-up does a DNS request for the CNAPI IP address.
 Every 5 seconds, `cn-agent` POSTs a message to the CNAPI at that IP address to let it know the server is still present.
 CNAPI uses this information to determine wether a compute node's `status` is 'running' or 'unknown'.

-# Problems

-[needs to be remedied]
+## cn-agent tasks

+One method CNAPI use to execute code on a compute node is via `cn-agent` tasks.
+`cn-agent` task requests are simply HTTP POSTs sent to the `cn-agent` HTTP server.
+These requests contain the name of a task to be run (i.e. machine\_destroy) along with a JSON payload.

+When CNAPI makes one of these requests, the POST will block until successful execution of the task.
+Upstream clients can then call a "TaskWait" endpoint which will return when this task has completed, either successfully or with an error.
+Internally what CNAPI is doing here is polling the moray bucket where the task results are stored and checking for evidence of a sucessful completion.

+##### HA Status

+Incomplete.

+##### Problem #1

+Presently, CNAPI is unlikely to change IP addresses, even due to upgrades, etc.
-This is a problem because if one CNAPI instance is created and another destroyed, the CNAPI instance at the IP-address we may have on-hand could be unvavailable.
+In a deployment where there may be two CNAPI instances, and If one CNAPI instance is created and another destroyed, the CNAPI instance at the IP-address we may have on-hand could be unvavailable.

+##### Proposed solution

+ If `cn-agent` is ever unable to contact CNAPI it should force a new look-up of CNAPI's IP address and re-attempt the operation.

-### Heartbeats/VM Status Updates
+## cn-agent Heartbeats/VM Status Updates

 A compute node's `status` property indicates whether we have heard from the compute node within a certain amount of time.
 When `cn-agent` starts, it looks